appu-46/Javascript/README.md

-This will track my learning process for JavaScript and manage the version as well.
+This will track my learning progress for JavaScript and manage the version as well.